pdf-xchange/PDFEditorPluginSample/README.md

 2. In the Solution Items\PXEPlugin.props file you should give the correct PDFOutputDir to the End-User Editor's directory.
 3. In the PluginCOMWrapper\PluginCOMWrapper.csproj.user change the EditorPath to the End-User Editor's exe file path.
 4. Unload and Reload the PluginCOMWrapper project to update the project.
 5. Build the PluginCOMWrapper project.
+Note that you should choose the x86 or x64 version not the AnyCPU option.
 6. If everything is successful, the PDFXChange Editor should launch.
 7. Press Ctrl+K (Preferences) and check the Plugins tab to see whether your plugin is there.